su2code/su2code.github.io/_docs/Controlling-the-Simulation.md

 ```

 ### Coefficient ###
 If the field set with `CONV_FIELD` is a coefficient, a Cauchy series approach is applied.
 A Cauchy element is defined as the difference of the coefficient between two consecutive iterations.
 The solver will stop if the sum over a certain number of elements (set with `CONV_CAUCHY_ELEMS`) is smaller than the value set with `CONV_CAUCHY_EPS`.
+The current value of the Cauchy coefficient can be written to screen or history by adding the `CAUCHY` field to the `SCREEN_OUTPUT` or `HISTORY_OUTPUT` option (see [Custom Output](/docs/Custom-Output/)).
 Example:

 ```
 % ------------------- Coefficient-based Convergence Criteria -------------------------%